“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

 Just from the encounter of this cheese with another typical product, polenta, another unique dish was born: Polenta Concia.

-Let’s take a step back however: polenta, an ancient dish based on water and cereal flour (usually corn) is very common in northern Italy and in the Alpine region in particular.
+Let’s take a step back, however: polenta, an ancient dish based on water and cereal flour (usually corn) are very common in northern Italy and in the Alpine region in particular.